ICDM2023-SubgroupTE/SubgroupTE/README.md

 ### Synthetic datasets
 The downloadable version of the synthetic dataset used in the paper can be accesse in the 'data' folder.

-The structure of the synthetic data.
+The structure of the synthetic data:
 ```
 synthetic (dict)
     |-- 'X': [...]